 “I just don’t think I can continue to live in a place that embraces and nurtures apathy as if it were a virtue.”

 Yet, in the end, Somerset can’t escape from purgatory and enter paradise.
-Tracey is killed, Mills is destroyed.
+Doe kills Tracy and destroys Mills.
 Somerset’s predictions come true, and he’s left holding yet more evidence that the world is a brutal place.

 But perhaps his role isn’t to leave this ruined paradise.
 As the warrior angel, it’s to stay behind and fight for men’s souls – even if they don’t always deserve saving.

 Somerset notices blood, but doesn’t say what he’s seen.
-Whatever it is, it’s horrifying.
-He tells the other cops to stay away, no matter what happens, because “John Doe has the upper hand”.
+He then tells the other cops to stay away, no matter what happens, because “John Doe has the upper hand”.

-But, in line with the film’s themes of hell and Paradise Lost, it could represent Pandora’s Box.
-In Greek myth, Pandora was the first woman (another Eve character).
+In line with the film’s themes of hell and Paradise Lost, the container is a Pandora’s Box.
+In Greek mythology, Pandora was the first woman (another Eve character).
 Like the Bible’s Eve, Pandora was tempted to taste forbidden knowledge.
-The box she opens unleashes hell – all human suffering and hardship.
+The box she opens unleashes hell: all human suffering and hardship.

-Not only does this speak to the end of Eden, and leaving paradise, it encapsulates what lies ahead for Mills (another kind of living hell).
+Not only does this parallel the destruction of Eden, it encapsulates what lies ahead for Mills: another kind of living hell.

-In the context of this movie about concepts and myths of hell and creation, however, John Doe’s box may literally be a box of chaos.
-Somerset can’t describe what he’s seen, and tells the other cops to stay away – perhaps to protect themselves as much as to shield Mills.
+John Doe’s box may also literally be a box of chaos.
+Perhaps Somerset tells the other cops to stay away to protect themselves as much as to shield Mills.

-So the box contains chaos (real or metaphorical).
-And it’s a plot device that allows Mills to kill Seven, bringing the film to a close.
+So the box contains chaos, both real or metaphorical.
+And it’s a plot device that allows Mills to kill John Doe, bringing the film to a close.

-Mills is dismissive of Doe’s insanity, but of course he’ll never forget this day.
+Mills dismisses Doe’s insanity but he’ll never forget this day.
 To a lesser extent, neither will viewers, who, as Doe predicts, will ‘puzzle over and study’ what he’s done for a long time.
 (This could also be a comment on the cult status we too often give killers.)